artsandmetaphysics/goodlifeodyssey/posts/2020-06-18-euthyphro-initial-impressions.md

 > EUTHYPHRO: I told you a short while ago, Socrates, that it is a considerable task to acquire any precise knowledge of these things, but, to put it simply, I say that if a man knows how to say and do what is pleasing to the gods at prayer and sacrifice, those are pious actions such as preserve both private houses and public affairs of state.
 The opposite of these pleasing actions are impious and overturn and destroy everything.
 > = (14b)

 Plato probably was aware of the counter argument that _piety_ can not be defined.
-Given his belief in ideal forms, he must believe such definitions are possible, or, if he doesn't, then why he thinks they "exist."
+Given his belief in ideal forms, he must believe such definitions are possible, or, if he doesn't, then why he thinks they exist.

 Although I don't believe he means it, Socrates' earnest and self-degrading dialogue is ironically insulting: